 Hong Kong police chief calls for peace ahead of big protest march

-HONG KONG: Hong Kong's police chief has urged citizens to demonstrate peacefully ahead of what is expected to be a large-scale protest march on Sunday (Dec 8), an event planned amid a lull in violence in the city.
+HONG KONG: Hong Kong's police chief has urged citizens to demonstrate peacefully at what is expected to be a large-scale protest march on Sunday (Dec 8), an event planned amid a lull in violence in the city.

-Police on Thursday gave a rare green light to the demonstration, organised by the Civil Human Rights Front, the group that called the million-strong marches in the summer.
+Police on Thursday gave a rare green light to the demonstration, organised by the Civil Human Rights Front (CHRF), the group that called the million-strong marches in the summer.

-Sunday's march is a key gauge of the protest movement's support following a resounding victory in local district council elections by pro-democracy parties.
+Sunday's rally is a key gauge of the protest movement's support following a resounding victory in local district council elections by pro-democracy parties.

+The march will follow a well-worn route on the main island from Victoria Park to the heart of the commercial district.

+It comes a day before the city marks the six-month anniversary of the protest movement which has five demands, including an independent inquiry into the police, an amnesty for some 6,000 people arrested and fully free elections.

 READ: Hong Kong police retrieve fresh trove of petrol bombs from university